 At least 72 hours prior to the time of all Regular meetings, an agenda, which includes but is not limited to all matters on which there may be discussion and/or action by the Board, shall be posted in a place that is freely accessible to members of the public (California Government Code 54954.2 (a)(1)).
 If the District maintains a website, the agenda shall be posted on the website for public information at the same time.
 All information made available to the Board (except confidential information allowed by State law per legal counsel authority) shall be available for public review prior to the board meeting.

 The agenda for a Special meeting shall be posted at least 24 hours before the meeting in the same location as for Regular Meeting agendas (California Government Code Section 54956).

-The Executive Director of the meetings described herein shall determine the order in which agenda items shall be considered for discussion and/or action by the Board, subject to re-ordering of the agenda by the Board at the meeting.
+The CEO of the meetings described herein shall determine the order in which agenda items shall be considered for discussion and/or action by the Board, subject to re-ordering of the agenda by the Board at the meeting.

 - Regular Meetings of the District Board of Directors shall be held on the second Wednesday of each calendar month at 6:00 p.m. at Fallbrook Regional Health District, 138 South Brandon Road, Fallbrook.

 - Special Meetings of the Board may be called by the Board Chair or by a majority of the Board by delivering written notice to each member of the legislative body and to each local newspaper of general circulation and radio or television stations, requesting notice, in writing and posting a notice on the District's web site.
 The notice shall be delivered personally or by any other means at least 24 hours before the time of the meeting as specified in the notice.
 The call and notice shall specify the time and place of the Special meeting and the business to be transacted or discussed.
 No other business shall be considered by the Board at these meetings.